f6bfb5/f6bfb5.github.io/src/routes/posts/use-google-spreadsheet-as-database.md

     return textOutput({ response: "200" });
   }

-  // you can custom what key to use for different execution switch (params.action) {
+  // you can customize what value to use for different execution
+  // and the object key name
+  // like params.exec or case "getAllData"
+  switch (params.action) {
     case "getAll":
       return textOutput(getAllSheetData("Sheet1"));
       break;
     case "getSpecificColumns":
-      return textOutput(
+      // accept array-like input and parse it return textOutput(
-        getSheetDataBySpecificColumns("Sheet1", params.columnsArray)
+        getSheetDataBySpecificColumns("Sheet1", JSON.parse(params.columnsArray))
       );
       break;
     default: